-If you enjoyed the articles and videos you read for the first quiz (or skimmed or thought about getting to but somehow never did or asked your friend what they were about and then winged it on the quiz), you’re sure to enjoy these.
-There’s definitely some thought-provoking material here.
+If you enjoyed the articles and videos you read for the first quiz (or skimmed them…or thought about them but somehow never read or watched them…or simply asked your friend what they were about and then winged it on the quiz), you’re sure to enjoy these.
+Keep in mind that, as with the others, these readings and videos will not necessary go along with what we discuss in class. this is because events of the day take the class in new directions that require us to change course if we want the class to be interesting.

-You will need 6-7 hours to complete these readings/videos.
+You will need about 6 hours to complete everything.

-This is an article that addresses the issue of racial and ethnic inequality by laying out the central idea of freedom and determinism in greater detail than we’ll address it in class.
+This is one of two long articles and it addresses the issue of racial and ethnic inequality by laying out the central idea of freedom and determinism in greater detail than we’ll address it in class.

 READ THE ARTICLE: “Whose Fault Is It?”